Jaimejs0528/JS-School/C06/README.md

 > mongoimport --db bookshelf --collection users --file /path/users.js<br>
 > mongoimport --db bookshelf --collection books --file /path/books.js

+NOTE: If you don't wanna import books collection, you can run the next command.

+> npm run populateDB

+With this command you add books to the books collection by [Google books API](https://www.googleapis.com/books/v1/volumes?q=isbn).
+If you wanna add or change the defaults books to add, the JS script is > [./BackEnd/uils/PopulateDB.js], modifying the books array.(https://github.com/Jaimejs0528/JS-School/tree/master/C06/BackEnd/utils/PopulateDB.js)

 After import the db, We need to execute the next command:

-> npm install // install all project dependencies
+> npm install

+To install all dependencies.

 If all runs correctly, just run the next command:
 > npm start // init our server.js

 With our server runing, We are already for consume the services.
-You can notice that has two servers one https running in port 443 and http running in port 3202.
+You can notice that has two servers one https running in port 4420 and http running in port 3202.
 When you go to consume any service, you must specify one of them.

 For this I recommend use [Postman](https://www.getpostman.com/), thought you can use [curl](https://curl.haxx.se/) or another tool that you want.

+## USING ENDPOINTS

 Ok, Let's start with specify all services (endpoints).